abdulisik/creator-finder/README.md

 Platform Integration: Incorporate API integrations to automate the import of creator lists from YouTube and other platforms.

 More Platforms: Expand to other creator-driven platforms like Instagram, TikTok, Twitch, etc. Process links from data aggregators like Linktree, or shorteners like Bitly.
+Read link context from YouTube, refresh subscription status on each authorization.

 Cross-Recommendations: Add algorithms to suggest creators across platforms based on user preferences and personas.